-Suppose that we construct some initial $\eps$-grid representation which is not the left-most representation.
-We want to transform this initial representation in $\rset$ into the left-most representation of $\rset$ by applying the following simple operation called \emph{left-shifting}.
+Suppose that we construct some initial $\eps$-grid representation that is not the left-most representation.
+We want to transform this initial representation in $\rset$ into the left-most representation of $\rset$ by applying a sequence of the following simple operations called the \emph{left-shifting}.
 The left-shifting operation shifts one interval of the representations by $\eps$ to the left such that this shift maintains the correctness of the representation; for an example see~Figure~\ref{fig:digraph_H}a.
 The main goal of this section is to prove that by left-shifting we can always produce the left-most representation.

-\begin{proposition} For $\eps = {1 \over K}$ and $K \ge n$, an $\eps$-grid representation $\calR \in \rset$ is the left-most representation if and only if it is not possible to shift any single interval to the left by $\eps$ while maintaining correctness of the representation. \end{proposition}
+\begin{proposition} For $\eps = {1 \over K}$ and $K \ge {n \over 2}$, an $\eps$-grid representation $\calR \in \rset$ is the left-most representation if and only if it is not possible to shift any single interval to the left by $\eps$ while maintaining correctness of the representation. \end{proposition}

 Before proving the proposition, we describe some additional combinatorial structure of left-shifting.
-An interval $v_i$ is called \emph{fixed} if it is in the left-most position and cannot ever be shifted more to the left, i.e., $\ell_i = \min\{\ell'_i, \forall \calR' \in \rset\}$.
+An interval $v_i$ is called \emph{fixed} if it is in the left-most position and cannot ever be shifted more to the left, i.e., $\ell_i = \min\{\ell'_i : \calR' \in \rset\}$.
 For example, an interval $v_i$ is fixed if $\ell_i = \lbound(v_i)$.
 A representation is the left-most representation if and only if every interval is fixed.